 - Acceptance is the final balance we find between the old and new realities in our lives caused by loss.

-It takes time, you need to work at it, you need other people to help you but eventually the sun shines again and the scar doesn't hurt anymore (it's still there, but doesn't cause pain).
-With the decrease in pain there is a lessening of stress!
+It takes time, you need to work at it and you need other people to help you but eventually the sun shines again and the thought of the event doesn't hurt anymore (it's still there, but doesn't cause pain).
+With the decrease of pain there is a lessening of stress!

 C. There's Not Always an Answer